 Kayaking/rafting at sea or in the river can be an incredibly adrenaline-pumping activity.
 However, depending on the conditions you come up against (i.e. class 3 – 5 rapids), your body is likely to take one heck of a beating.
 Dealing with these conditions requires incredible concentration, stamina and a degree of upper-body strength, and it can be very easy to make mistakes.

 In the event of a capsize, and depending on the severity of the circumstances you find yourself in, coming up against rocks and your own equipment could leave you with severe cuts and bruises.
-Likewise, when you hit a rock or rapid at high speed, you could develop a head or neck injury like whiplash or concussion, which would require immediate medical attention to get out of danger.
+Likewise, when you hit a rock or rapid at high speed, you could develop a head injury, neck pain injury like whiplash or concussion, which would require immediate medical attention to get out of danger.

 In order to prevent yourself from harm, wearing a helmet is highly recommended, as is using safety equipment such as life vests, protective clothing and sport sandals.
 However, be wary when using sport sandals as the fungal condition athlete’s foot thrives in damp climates.
-Make sure you dry yourself thoroughly when you’re done on the water to minimise your risk.
+Make sure you dry yourself thoroughly when you’re done on the water to minimize your risk.